Pharmacy Enforcement Branch

 The Consumer Protection Unit is responsible to educate the public regarding the safe use of medication and the need of responsible advertisement in relating to food and pharmaceutical products.
 Information regarding the risk of using counterfeit medicines, unregistered drugs (including traditional medication) and un-notified cosmetics are also being provided.
 All these information are being conveyed through dialogues and exhibitions as well as giving talks to government bodies, private sectors, non-government organizations and schools, seller and license/permit holder.
 Other activities include the distribution of pamphlet that contains information regarding the use of medicine and handling of complaints.

 In line with developments in technology, people can now receive information through various mass media sources.
-Advertising and selling unregistered pesticides contain more regularly found in magazines, newspapers, television, radio and Internet.
+Advertising and selling unregistered medicines contain more regularly found in magazines, newspapers, television, radio and Internet.
 The role of Pharmacy Enforcement Unit is to monitor and control advertising of medicines and pharmaceutical products in accordance with the provisions of the Medicines (Advertisement and Sale) Act 1956.

 Intelligence and Operation